-With inverse KDCDEF, you can define whether all control statements are to be written to the same file, or whether the control statements of a particular object group are to be written to a separate file.
-When starting inverse KDCDEF, you specify the name(s) of the file(s) to be created.
-Provided a file with this name does not exist, the file is created automatically.
-If a file with this name already exists, you can define whether this file is to be overwritten or updated.
+With inverse KDCDEF, you can define that

+- all control statements are to be written to a file or in BS2000 systems to an LMSlibrary element. - or that the control statements of a particular object group are to be written to a separate file or to a separate LMS library element.

+When starting inverse KDCDEF, you specify the name(s) of the file(s) or LMS library element(s) to be created.
+If a file or LMS library element with this name does not exist, the file or library element is created automatically.
+If a file or LMS library element with this name already exists.
+It is created automatically.
+Otherwise you can define whether it is to be overwritten or updated.